JustinMBerry/Portfolio/Linux_Skills.md

 ## Overview

-I possess a diverse set of Linux skills, ranging from system administration and scripting to networking and security.
+I learned a diverse set of Linux skills, ranging from system administration and scripting to networking and security.

 ## Key Competencies

 ### System Administration
-- **Operating Systems:** Proficient in managing and configuring various Linux distributions (e.g., Ubuntu, RedHat).
+- **Operating Systems:** Managing and configuring various Linux distributions (e.g., Ubuntu, RedHat).
 - **User Management:** Creating and managing user accounts, permissions, and access controls.
 - **Package Management:** Experience with package managers such as `apt` and `yum`.